precisely/gene-panel-curation/genes/SLC6A4.md

 # Variants

-There are no issues associated with this Genotype.
+There are no issues associated with these genotypes

 # What should I do about this?